I love giving advice on how to build romantic relationships.

 Keep It Choreographed

 When couples have been together for a while, their kissing becomes choreographed.
-Heads both tilt right, eyes close, lips open, and the kiss is successful.
+Heads both tilt right, eyes closed, lips open, and the kiss is successful.
 For a first kiss, these variables are all up in the air, and it can be hard to figure out what you should be doing when.

 Take your cue from whichever partner initiates the kiss.
 If you are going in for the kill, tilt your head to one side.
 If you realise your partner is starting things off, note which way his or her head is tilting, and tilt your head the opposite direction.
 Close your eyes during every first kiss, and decide in advance whether you are willing to open your mouth or not.
 Then stop thinking and enjoy it!